bforsbe/OccuPy/README.md

 the traditional sense, but rather a solvent definition.
 Additionally, the estimation of the solvent model does NOT affect the estimated map scaling in any way, only the optional amplification.

-The supression of solvent is not contigent on amplification - one can choose to supress solvent regions or not, irrespective of amplification.
+The suppression of solvent is not contingent on amplification - one can choose to supress solvent regions or not, irrespective of amplification.
 This acts as automatic solvent masking, to the extent that  `OccuPy` can reliably detect it.

 # Expected input
-`OccuPy` expects an input map that has not been solvent-flattened (there should be some solvent somewhere in the map, the more the better). `OccuPy` may also work poorly where the map has been post-processed or altered by machine-learning, sharpening, or manual alterations.
+`OccuPy` expects an input map that has not been solvent-flattened (there should be some solvent somewhere in the map, where more is better). `OccuPy` may also work poorly where the map has been post-processed or altered by machine-learning, sharpening, or manual alterations.
 It has been designed to work in a classification setting, and as such does *not* require half-maps, a resolution estimate, or solvent mask.
 It will likely benefit if you are able to supply these things, but does not need it.